-F ORM 10-K × ANNUAL REPORT PURSUANT TO SECTIO EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES For the fiscal y rear ended December 29, 2013 TRANSITION REPORT PURSUANT TO SEC OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition Commissio on period from to n file number 001-34851 URMET BURGERS, INC. gistrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) Fiddler's Green Circle, Suite 200N (I.R 4-1573084S.
-Employer tification No.) (Ada Greenwood Village, CO lress of principal executive offices) (80111 Zip Code) (Auc , (303) 846-6000 hone number, including area code) Zip Code) g :: p : .
-10 Securities Regi stered Pur Stock, \$0.001 par value Securities Regi stered Pur suant to Section 12(g) of the Act: h registered: NASDAQ (Global Select Market) · · the registrant is a well-known seasoned issuer, as defined in R ule 405 of the Securities Act.
-Yes ■ No □ - the registrant is not required to file reports pursuant to Section hether the registrant (1) has filed all reports required to be filed vas required to file such reports), and (2) has been subject to su thether the registrant has submitted electronically and posted or 2.405 of this chapter) during the preceding 12 months (or for su disclosure of delinquent filers pursuant to Item 405 of Regulat information statements incorporated by reference in Part III of hether the registrant is a large accelerated filer, an accelerated porting company" in Rule 12b-2 of the Exchange Act. filer, a non-accelerated filer, or a smaller reporting com pany.
-See the definitions of "large accelerated filer," Large accelerate Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ - hether the registrant is a shell company (as defined in Rule 12b ASDAQ C ue of the voting and non-voting common stock held by non-aff ilobal Select Market) was \$840.9 million.
-All executive officer There were 14, 404,643 sl nares of common stock outstanding as of February 20, 2014.
-DOCUMENTS INC CORPORATED BY REFERENCE Certain informa annual meeting of stock red for Items 10, 11, 12, 13 and 14 of Part III of this Annual Ro eport on Form 10-K is incorporated by reference to the registrant's definitive proxy statement for the 2014
+FORM 10-K × ANNUAL REPORT PURSUANT TO S EXCHANGE ACT OF 1934 ECTION 13 OR 15(d) OF THE SECURITIES S For th ne fiscal year ended December 28, 2014 TRANSITION REPORT PURSUANT OF 1934 TO SECTION 13 OR 15(d) OF THE SECURI ITIES EXCHANGE ACT For the t ransition period from to Con nmission file number 001-34851 N GOURMET BURGERS, INC (212.6 Delaware (State or other jurisdiction of incorporation or organization) 84-1573084 (I.R.S.
+Employer Identification No.) 0312 8 Fiddler's Green Circle, Suite 200N Greenwood Village, CO 80111 (Add lress of principal executive offices) (Zip Code) Ì (303) 846-6000 int's telephone number, including area code) , Securities Regi stered Pur suant to Section 12(b) of the Act: Common Stock, \$0.001 par value e on which registered: NASDAQ (Global Select Marke et) Securities Regi istered Pur suant to Section 12(g) of the Act: Indicate by che ck mark if the registrant is a well-known seasoned issuer, as def fined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆 Indicate by che ck mark if the registrant is not required to file reports pursuant t to Section 13 or 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ to be filed by Section 13 or 15(d) of the Securities Exchangiect to such filing requirements for the past 90 days.
+Yes nge Act of 1934 during the preceding 12 months (or for such ■ No □ posted on its corporate Website, if any, every Interactive (or for such shorter period that the registrant was required Data File required to be submitted and posted pursuant to d to submit and post such files).
+Yes ☑ No □ of Regulation S-K (§229.405 of this chapter) is not contain Part III of this Form 10-K or any amendment to this Form ned herein, and will not be contained, to the best of registrant's a 10-K. $\boxtimes$ hether the registrant is a large accelerated filer, an acc porting company" in Rule 12b-2 of the Exchange Act ng company.
+See the definitions of "large accelerated filer," Large accelerat ed filer 🗷 Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company $\square$ Indicate by che ck mark w hether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🔲 No 🗷 ASDAQ ( siness day of the registrant's most recently completed second ed, solely for the purpose of the foregoing calculation, to be There were 14, ,044,572 s nares of common stock outstanding as of February 19 , 2015.
+DOCUME NTS INCORPORATED BY REFERENCE Certain information annual meeting of stock red for Items 10, 11, 12, 13 and 14 of Part III of this A Annual Report on Form 10-K is incorporated by reference to the registrant's definitive proxy statement for the 2014